espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 By default, enabling Flash Encryption and/or Secure Boot will disable JTAG debugging.
 On first boot, the bootloader will burn an eFuse bit to permanently disable JTAG at the same time it enables the other features.

+.. only:: SOC_HMAC_SUPPORTED

+    Please note that once JTAG is permanently disabled, it cannot be re-enabled for JTAG access.
+However, we do have the option of disabling JTAG softly.
+For more details on soft disabling and re-enabling soft-disabled JTAG, please refer to the :ref:`hmac_for_enabling_jtag`.

 The project configuration option :ref:`CONFIG_SECURE_BOOT_ALLOW_JTAG` will keep JTAG enabled at this time, removing all physical security but allowing debugging.
 (Although the name suggests Secure Boot, this option can be applied even when only Flash Encryption is enabled).

 However, OpenOCD may attempt to automatically read and write the flash in order to set :ref:`software breakpoints <jtag-debugging-tip-where-breakpoints>`.
 This has two problems: